teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Workflow

-1. The user supplies a search-phrase and some other optional parameters on the command line.
+1. The user supplies a search-phrase and other optional parameters on the command-line.

 2. A sub-directory with the name of this search-phrase is created below the current directory.